 On the SCV, there are Denso boxed ones that seem to be OK.
 I used to use PF Jones for these but their supplier changed & its no longer a good source.
 Their fake PRV’s are to be avoided also.
-I currently use Nissan boxed SCV’s are these are faked less from what i can tell.
+Look for this Nissan boxed part or A Denso Boxed item.
+The Denso boxes have some red writing usually..

 Have a look at this picture, in ebay search for “Nissan 0360”

 End of update.